 - Avoiding the outdoors when pollen counts are the highest: morning and night.

-- Check mold and pollen readings here, and avoiding the outdoors when possible.
+- Check mold and pollen readings here and avoid the outdoors when possible.

 - Make sure your children bathe and shampoo their hair daily before going to bed.
 This rids pollen from their hair and skin—and keeps it off their pillows too.